sindresorhus/got/readme.md

 Type: `number` `Object`

-Milliseconds to wait for the server to end the response before aborting request with `ETIMEDOUT` error (a.k.a. `request` property).
+Milliseconds to wait for the server to end the response before aborting request with [`got.TimeoutError`](#gottimeouterror) error (a.k.a. `request` property).
 By default there's no timeout.

 This also accepts an `object` with the following fields to constrain the duration of each phase of the request lifecycle: